 She was told to visit her GP on Monday, he said.

 On Sunday night Sucharitta began passing out and Mr Milton rang their midwife, who had been visiting weekly, to tell her about Sucharitta's symptoms.

 The midwife told her to express as much milk as possible and to put cabbage leaves on her breasts and told the couple she had "milk fever".
 However, by Monday morning their home had become a crime scene and their baby was being rushed to hospital with life threatening injuries.

 His wife was also taken to Southland Hospital with "slashed wrists" where she had cut her tendons and ligaments, he said.

 He was standing by his wife and supporting her through everything, he said.

-His daughter was still in an induced coma in the Starship children's hospital in Auckland, but hospital staff planned to bring her around slowly today, he said.
+Meanwhile, his daughter was still in an induced coma in Starship Children's Hospital, but the hospital staff planned to bring her around slowly today, he said.

 As soon as he was able to visit his daughter, he would fly to Auckland.

 Police had originally put him in isolation, taking his phone away and not letting him speak to anyone but they were now being supportive and helping the family, he said.

 "The police were all against us right at the beginning, now their whole attitude has changed."